Playing The Transformation Game: 6 Steps to Successful Body Transformations

 While fitness may not be the most important component of a transformation process, it is the foundation of our program at Advanced Wellness.
 We have found that individuals that are committed to a three times per week strength and conditioning/training program, are well equipped to also add working on rest and recovery, as well as nutrition.
 The opposite is not true.
 In fact, we have found that clients that focus more on nutrition (and less on rest/recovery and training) early in process, tend to give up.
 Our advice: start with three strength and conditioning/training sessions per week and build off that!
 Movement (and training) is a “keystone” habit; a catalyst for many other healthy lifestyle choices.

 There are many benefits to good sleep, such as feeling more energized, being able to train with more intensity and recovering so you can train again sooner.
 Sleeping 7.5-8 hours per night will allow you to realize these benefits, in addition to helping increase HGH production (a hormone associated with lean muscle mass).

 Wishing you lots of luck.
-Please let us know if we can be of help.
+Please let us know if we can be of help at Advanced Wellness.